davidvliang/old-profile/projects/tictactoe.md

 summary: My team developed a 3D Tic-Tac-Toe Game using C++ in a Linux Environment
 ---
 # The Idea
+For our EE205 Final Project, we applied our knowledge of the C++ programming language to design a 3D Tic-Tac-Toe game.
+This game is a spinoff of traditional Tic-Tac-Toe and is played on three boards in which pieces can.
+The trick with this game is that even though

 # The Implementation
 We designed the game with an object-oriented approach in mind.
 Different classes were created for the board, game pieces, game logic